d12frosted/elpa-mirror/gnu/llm-readme.txt

     And the following helper functions:
     • `llm-make-chat-prompt text &keys context examples functions temperature max-tokens': This is how you make prompts.  `text' can be a string (the user input to the llm chatbot), or a list representing a series of back-and-forth exchanges, of odd number, with the last element of the list representing the user's latest input.
 This supports inputting context (also commonly called a system prompt, although it isn't guaranteed to replace the actual system prompt), examples, and other important elements, all detailed in the docstring for this function.
+The `non-standard-params' let you specify other options that might vary per-provider.
+The correctness is up to the client.
     • `llm-chat-prompt-to-text prompt': From a prompt, return a string representation.
 This is not usually suitable for passing to LLMs, but for debugging purposes.